Section 6: Accounting for Grants and Contracts

 - To determine the billing rate, the total annual costs to provide the goods or services plus or minus any surplus/deficit from the prior year is divided by total annual usage:

 EXAMPLE: Billing Rate = Budgeted operating costs ± prior year adjustment/expected units of activity (customer base)

 - All costs must be reasonable, allowable, allocable and consistently treated.
 Unallowable costs cannot be budgeted or expensed on service center Cost Centers.
-See OMB Circular A-21, Section J for guidance on allowable and unallowable costs.
+See 2 CFR 200 Subpart E for guidance on allowable and unallowable costs.

 - Allowable costs include but are not limited to:

 - Non-capitalized equipment (unit cost less than $5,000)

 - Travel expenses related to center business

 - Unallowable costs cannot be included in internal billing rate calculations.
 Typical unallowable costs include but are not limited to: